saacostam/saacostam/README.md

   ❌ Multiplayer web app with synchronized game state and session-based interactions.

 - **Lalu (Spotify Clone)** — <a href="https://saacostam.github.io/lalu/#/">Demo</a> · <a href="https://github.com/saacostam/lalu">Repo</a>
-  🎧 Music streaming UI focusing on playback state, auth flows, and media interactions.
+  🎧 Music streaming UI (no BE integration) focusing on playback state, auth flows, and media interactions.

 ---